 It’s a common misconception that Artificial Intelligence (AI) is the very core of bots.
 AI at its current state can be considered a set of tools that designers and developers can use while building all kinds of applications.
 In certain types of conversations, it is advised to use Artificial intelligence (AI).
 It helps to deal with complex conversations.
 However, it also adds some complexity.

 Example situations where AI can be useful:

 - Image recognition — Probably the most common out there.
 It has proven itself in the past couple of years.
-It allows to recognize and analyze objects, faces, look for certain patterns in people’s emotions, read the text and so on.
+It allows the recognition and analyzation of objects, faces, look for certain patterns in people’s emotions, read the text and so on.

 - Natural language processing (NLP)— this is especially effective when designing building a conversational environment.
-It helps understanding intents and extracting information from the conversation.
+It helps to understand the intents and extracting information from the conversation.

-- Conversation management — it is a high-level AI not only capable to extract entities but also sees through the whole context.
+- Conversation management — this high-level AI not only is capable of extracting entities but also sees through the whole contexts.

 - Predicting the outcome — This ability is essential to humans.
 We are able to tell what’s right and wrong or the next move in a situation just by predicting the future outcome.
 Prediction APIs can analyze and learn certain patterns.

 Unless the situation really requires it — like managing pure text conversations — it can be an “overkill”.
 AI can be complex and, of course, expensive.
 Due to its complexity, it’s hard to implement in a bot.
 Also, it needs a lot of time to learn and build up its personality before it can be productive.